Employer Nomination Scheme Subclass 186 Visas

 The Employer Nomination Scheme (ENS) results in a permanent visa for the sponsored employee.
-It is a common way for 457 visa holders to qualify for permanent residence, but has a higher skill level than the 457 visa.
+Whilst it has been a common way for 457 visa holders to qualify for permanent residence, it does have a higher skill level than the 457/TSS visa.

 There are two stages to the ENS subclass 186 application:

 - Nomination: involves review of the business' operations as well as the position offered to the employee.
 Employers will also be required to contribute to the Skilling Australians Fund training levy - the date it takes effect is yet to be announced by the Government

 - Visa Application: there are three possible pathways which may require a skills assessment, English language testing and health and police checks

 There are three possible application pathways for an ENS visa:

 - Temporary Residence Transition: In this case no skills assessment is required however, unless Grandfathering Provisions apply (see below), applicants need to be under 45 years of age at the time of lodgement, have worked with the nominating employer on a 457 or TSS visa for at least 3 years, nominate an occupation on the Medium and Long-term Strategic Skills List (MLTSSL) and meet Competent English

 - Direct Entry Stream: Most of the time, applicants will need to provide a formal skills assessment in their occupation and show that they have worked in their occupation for three years.
 As above, applicants must also be under the age of 45 years, be nominating an occupation on the Short-Term Skilled Occupation List (STSOL) and meet competent English

 - Agreement Stream: where the employer has a Labour Agreement